Ghost standing in hallway

 The Millennium Biltmore Hotel

-The Millennium Biltmore Hotel, the very location where the idea for the Academy Awards was conceived, serves as a historic icon in the city of Los Angeles.
-It’s a glamorous reminder of the peak of the movie industry when it was first built.
-Once a hub for Hollywood elites, every inch of the hotel’s sprawling grounds pays homage to the definition of “royal,” with grand-coffered ceilings, Renaissance-styled frescoes, and spacious ballrooms.
+Once a hub for Hollywood elites, every inch of the Los Angeles hotel’s sprawling grounds pays homage to the definition of “royal.”
+Grand-coffered ceilings, Renaissance-styled frescoes, and spacious ballrooms.

-This timeless structure maintains its reputation for grandeur and a lengthy list of celebrity visitors who have graced its doors into the 21st century.
-However, it also has a reputation for its equally long list of ghosts that reportedly wander its spacious grounds.
 One of them is tied to one of the most unsettling and unsolved murders in American history.
 Whether seeking opulent grandeur, a touch of the macabre intertwined with its ominous history, or simply a place to stay, The Millennium Biltmore Hotel offers a unique experience as one of the most haunted locations in Los Angeles.

-Who Haunts the Millennium Biltmore Hotel?
+Is the Millennium Biltmore Hotel Haunted?

 Ghost woman in hallway